 All this business lingo just drives me crazy, why can't they just talk properly.
 I can just imagine what a business meeting would look like with one of the apprentices.
 Possibly a bit like this?

 Thank you joining me for this pow-wow, as you’ve all been on my radar for a while.

 I just wanted to touch base and run something up the flagpole.
-We’ve been flogging a dead horse and need to think outside to box because as a team we’ve not been singing from the same hymn sheet.
+We’ve been flogging a dead horse and need to think outside the box because as a team we’ve not been singing from the same hymn sheet.

-I’m not suggesting re-inventing the wheel but with some blue sky thinking we can get that low hanging fruit.
+I’m not suggesting reinventing the wheel but with some blue sky thinking we can get that low hanging fruit.

 Now I appreciate we can’t boil the ocean, but a quick look under the bonnet and I’m sure we can find an idea with legs.

 At the end of the day we need to hit the ground running because this is a game changer.

 OK... so I’ve moved the goalposts but I am giving you the heads up that we need some joined up thinking.